telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 This guide applies the recommended NuGet package references approach to add the dependencies:

 1. Reference the __Telerik.Reporting.Services.AspNetCore__ (or __Telerik.Reporting.Services.AspNetCore.Trial__) package.
-1. Optionally, to enable the Office OpenXML document formats (XLSX, DOCX and PPTX) as export options, reference the __Telerik.Reporting.OpenXmlRendering__ (or __Telerik.Reporting.OpenXmlRendering.Trial__) NuGet package.
+1. Optionally, to enable the Office OpenXML document formats (XLSX, DOCX, and PPTX) as export options, reference the __Telerik.Reporting.OpenXmlRendering__ (or __Telerik.Reporting.OpenXmlRendering.Trial__) NuGet package.

 > The recommended way of adding the necessary dependencies is to use the [Progress Telerik proprietary NuGet feed]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}) and reference the dependencies as NuGet packages.
 This would also add the indirect dependencies to your project bringing easier dependency management.
-Alternatively, the assemblies are available in the `\Bin\net6.0\` and  `\Bin\netstandard2.0\` folders of Telerik Reporting installation directory.
+Alternatively, the assemblies are available in the `\Bin\net6.0\` and  `\Bin\netstandard2.0\` folders of the Telerik Reporting installation directory.
 However, this would require to manually add all indirect dependencies listed in [.NET Support - Requirements]({%slug telerikreporting/using-reports-in-applications/dot-net-core-support%}#requirements) section and also the following dependency package: [Microsoft.AspNetCore.Mvc.NewtonsoftJson version 5.0.0](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.NewtonsoftJson/) and [DocumentFormat.OpenXML version 2.7.2.0 or above](https://www.nuget.org/packages/DocumentFormat.OpenXml/).
 Note that you need the last reference only to enable the Office OpenXML document formats.
 The Reporting engine relies on the [GDI+ API](https://learn.microsoft.com/en-us/windows/win32/gdiplus/-gdiplus-gdi-start) which is available on the Windows OS.
 On Linux and macOS we use the [SkiaSharp](https://github.com/mono/SkiaSharp) 2D Graphics Library based on Google's [Skia](https://skia.org/) Graphics Library.

 ### Setup the Startup.cs file for the Reports service

+> When the [Minimal API](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis) approach for hosting the Reporting REST Service is used, exceptions thrown by the service are propagated to and displayed in the Report Viewer.
+If this is undesired, set up the service using the 'Controllers' approach - [Hosting the Reporting REST Service in ASP.NET Core with Controllers]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-with-controllers%}).

 The [`ConfigureServices`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilder.configureservices) method inside the `Startup.cs` file in the project should be modified in order to enable the Reports Service functionality.